Our Kirkcaldy Hypnotherapy Service

 Here is a small taster from the book.
-If you are going to come to our hypnotherapist in Kirkcaldy, it’s a good idea to read the free sample pages first.
+If you are going to come to our Kirkcaldy hypnosis service, it’s a good idea to read the free sample pages first.

 Why is it I hated smoking at first and now I like it?

 Because tobacco smoke is poisonous.
 You are supposed to hate it.
 It is still poisoning you, but by becoming addicted you switched off your ability to taste the poisons.
 You don’t like it, you just satisfy the need for it, which is interpreted incorrectly as liking.

 How do I know when I’ve succeeded in stopping?
 My doctor says it’s after a year of not smoking